nyuyz518/6083prj/README.md

 - Once an issue is reported, it goes through several steps to be processed.
 The life cycle of an issue is called “workflow”.
 - Workflow is indicated by status, such as OPEN, REVIEW, TEST, CLOSE, etc.

+## The frontend
-1. Designed and implemented a full-stack web application, features include a fully functioned authentication system using JWT.
+Designed and implemented a full-stack web application, features include a fully functioned authentication system using JWT.
-2. Designed and implemented complete data models for relational database.
-3. Implemented frontend application using React and bootstrap.
+There are 4 core functionality it implements: User Management, Project Management, Issue Tracking, Search.
 To start front end user interface, run: `npm install`to update packet, and then `npm start`

-4. Implemented backend REST service using PHP and slim framework.
+## The Backend
+Designed and implemented complete data models for relational database.
+It follows the MVC pattern however implements only the controller (being the rest controller) and model.
+There are 4 groups of action in backend: User, Project, Task, Workflow (Status).
 To start backend server, run: `composer update` to update packet, and then `php -S 127.0.0.1:8000 -t public`